William Griffith (born 1480): Family

-He was the son of Sir William Griffith and Jane Troutbeck and was married to Jane Stradling, daughter of Thomas Stradling, and then later to Jane Puleston, daughter of John Puleston.
+William Griffith married to Jane Stradling, daughter of Sir Thomas Stradling of St Donat's Castle, and then later to Jane Puleston, daughter of John Puleston.
+Griffith's mother-in-law remarried to Sir Rhys ap Thomas of Dinefwr, whose son, Griffith ap Rhys, was a companion at court.

 By Jane Stradling he had a son, Rees Griffith, who became a High Sheriff, and a daughter, Margaret Griffith, who married Simon Thelwall.
+Another of his daughters by Jane was Elizabeth Griffith, who was married to Sir John Philipps.
 By Jane Puleston he had a daughter, Sibill Griffith, who married Owen ap Hugh.
+One of their sons, Edward Griffith, was a correspondent of Thomas Cromwell, and joined Sir William Brereton to Ireland for a military campaign, and was made a member of the Privy Council.